A chemical tanker and cargo ship crashed near southwestern Japan

 The tanker had left Kobe port to pick up chemicals from another Japanese port and did not have any chemicals on board at the time of the accident.

-Divers were being sent to the scene and GPS records were being pursued to determine the cause of the accident.
+Divers were sent to the scene and GPS records pursued to determine the cause of the accident.
 The Chinese crew told the coast guard the tanker had suddenly veered toward them, the official said.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.